dimitri-nicolo/calico/master/security/threat-detection-and-prevention/suspicious-domains.md

    kubectl apply -f <your_threatfeed_filename>
    ```

-3. In {{site.prodname}} Manager, go to the “Anomaly Detection” page to view events that are generated when an endpoint in the cluster queries a name on the list.
+3. In {{site.prodname}} Manager, go to the “Alerts” page to view events that are generated when an endpoint in the cluster queries a name on the list.

 #### Push threat feed updates